The Red Pill: You Get Less With This Ride

 A person may experience tsimtsum by way of their own initiative.
 For instance, taking time to be alone, block out external stimuli and freeing the mind through a meditative technique.

 Sometimes it can be both.
 The “train station” scene where Neo finds himself in isolation and chooses to sit and focus his mind is an example.
 He didn’t ask to be put into that predicament.
 After attempting to solve his situation, he decided to make use of his time to seek answers and saw the vision of the three power lines.
+This was a very important stage along the path of the One.

-Neo’ First Tsimtsum
+Neo’ First Red Pill Tsimtsum

 For Neo to first be able to grasp the idea that he has been living in the Matrix world, something has to be done regarding his current understanding of reality.
 This first step is rarely an easy thing.